 On 30 November 2022 Ofgem published its Final Determination on our RIIO-ED2 final business plan, setting out its decision approving our business case for £3 billion of investment in our distribution grids between 2023 and 2028.
-Ofgem continues to consult and decide on the licence modifications required to give effect to the Final Determination.
+Ofgem will now proceed to consult and decide on the licence modifications required to give effect to the Final Determination, ready for the RIIO-ED2 price control period commencing on 1 April 2023.